 - Either get one large one or get a selection of smaller trays that can be added together to give the impression of one larger one (this is useful if you want to have a smaller tray for drinks cups etc… and something that can stay put with accessories on it).

 - Make sure it has handles on so that it can be moved easily.

 - Mix your colours and textures.
 As an ottoman is soft, you could go for wood/metal/mirror/glass etc… and have some contrast.
 Look at what you already have in the room for inspiration.

-It was actually a simple pine tray when I bought it, but I painted it using the techniques from this post, and it’s now a gorgeous black colour that’s been slightly aged in look (using some elbow grease and sandpaper!).
+Mine was actually a simple pine tray when I bought it, but I painted it, and it’s now a gorgeous black colour that’s been slightly aged in look (using some elbow grease and sandpaper!).